Skip to main content Skip to main navigation Skip to footer content

 CSU Online Course Services - Quality Learning & Teaching (QLT)

-Registration for spring sessions is now open
+Registration for fall sessions is now open

 All CSU-OCS courses are taught by Certified CSU Facilitators, 3-weeks in length, online, asynchronous, and require 15-20 hours.
 While you are able to move ahead in the course, you must follow the due dates as peer-to-peer collaboration is integral to each course.